snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 <Tabs groupId="warehouse" queryString>
 <TabItem value="rs/pg" label="Redshift/Postgres" default>

 Contexts are not part of the `atomic.events` table; instead, for users running on Redshift, Snowplow will shred each context JSON into a dedicated table in the `atomic` schema, making it much more efficient for analysts to query data passed in in any one of the contexts.
-Those contexts can be joined back to the core `atomic.events` table by the following, which is a one-to-one join or a one-to-many join.
+Those contexts can be joined back to the core `atomic.events` table by the following, which is a one-to-one join (for a single record entity) or a one-to-many join (for a multi-record entity), assuming no duplicates.

 ```sql
 select